powerscorinne/GLRM/README.md

 python setup.py install

 ## Basic usage
-The source code for similar problems can be found in 'examples' folder.
+The source code for similar problems can be found in the 'examples' folder.

 A GLRM model is specified by data table A, loss functions L, and a list of missing entries.